 - Use sunscreen every day as 80 percent of the sun’s damaging UV rays will still penetrate clouds and fog.

-This blog post was contributed by Dr. Paul Martinelli, a board-certified dermatologist and Mohs micrographic surgeon, on the medical staff at Baylor Regional Medical Center at Plano.
+This blog post was contributed by Dr. Paul Martinelli, a board-certified dermatologist and Mohs micrographic surgeon, on the medical staff at Baylor Scott & White Medical Center – Plano.